How Do Garage Door Springs Work?

 • safer because the garage spring is built around a tube, which keeps it from becoming a flying projectile when it snaps and releases its energy.

-When our technicians explain the advantages of a properly calibrated torsion spring system to a customer with an extension spring system, some convert to the torsion spring system because the future savings from lower repair costs will offset the additional cost of conversion.
-Plus, the customer benefits from having a much faster, quieter, and smoother operating garage door.
+So rather than reach for a magic garage door spring tool, reach out for professional assistance.
+It's a worthwhile investment, too because the future savings from lower repair costs will offset the additional cost of conversion.
+Plus, you'll enjoy a much faster, quieter, and smoother operating garage door.

 Disclaimer - The information on this website is for informational purposes only; it is deemed accurate but not guaranteed.
 It does not constitute professional advice.
 All information is subject to change at any time without notice.
 Contact us for complete details.